scanner-research/caption-index/README.md

   - `data/`

-Note that if you set ran the indexer with the `--chunk-size` set, then `index.bin` will be a directory containing the index files. `data` is a directory containing binary encoded caption.
+Note that if you set ran the indexer with the `--chunk-size` set, then `index.bin` will be a directory containing the index files.

+`data` is a directory containing binary encoded captions, one per file, and named by the document id.
+Do not manually rename these files!

 #### Updating an index